-A backdoored model tends to learn an excessively strong signal for the backdoor trigger, such that even small, localized triggers can overpower other semantic features and dictate the model's prediction.
 For example, Chou~\etal~\cite{chou2020sentinet} utilized model interpretability techniques (\eg, Grad-CAM~\cite{selvaraju2017grad}) to visualize salient regions of an input image, identifying highly localized and small regions as potential trigger areas.
 Similarly, Huang~\etal~\cite{huang2023distilling} distilled minimal patterns from input images that influenced the model's predictions and identified images with abnormally small patterns as poisoned; Perturbation consistency-based defenses assumed that poisoned samples are resistant to perturbations.
 For instance, Guo~\etal~\cite{guo2023scale} observed that poisoned samples exhibited prediction consistency under pixel-level amplification and proposed analyzing this consistency to distinguish poisoned samples.
-To address constraints in pixel values and insensitivity to amplification, Pal~\etal~\cite{pal2024backdoor} optimized a mask for selective pixel amplification; Qi~\etal~\cite{qi2023towards} analyzed the prediction consistency by unlearning the benign connections of the backdoored models; and Hou~\etal~\cite{hou2024ibd} examined prediction consistency under unbounded weight-level amplification.
+To address constraints in pixel values and insensitivity to amplification, Pal~\etal~\cite{pal2024backdoor} optimized a mask for selective pixel amplification; Qi~\etal~\cite{qi2023towards} analyzed the prediction consistency by unlearning the benign connections of the backdoored models; and Hou~\etal~\cite{hou2024ibd} examined prediction consistency under unbounded weights.